Kelly Rowland: Film and television career

 In October 2007, Rowland auditioned for the role of Louise, Carrie Bradshaw's assistant, in the 2008 film adaptation of HBO's comedy series Sex and the City.
 The part eventually went to Jennifer Hudson.
 In fall 2007, Rowland appeared as a choirmaster on the NBC reality show Clash of the Choirs.
 Rowland was among superstars like Michael Bolton, Patti LaBelle, Nick Lachey, and Blake Shelton.
 Rowland's choir finished fifth in the competition.
-In 2009, she was cast to host Bravo's reality competition series The Fashion Show alongside Isaac Mizrahi.
+In 2009, she was cast to host Bravo's reality competition-series The Fashion Show alongside Isaac Mizrahi.
 The series premiered on May 7, 2009.

 On May 30, 2011, Rowland was confirmed as a judge for the eighth series of the British television show The X Factor to replace Dannii Minogue.
-In addition to her judging stint, Rowland also had a supporting role in the motion picture Think Like a Man (2012), which also starred Keri Hilson, Chris Brown and Gabrielle Union.
+In addition to her judging stint, Rowland also had a supporting role in the motion picture Think Like a Man (2012), which also starred Keri Hilson, Chris Brown, and Gabrielle Union.
 On April 30, 2012, it was officially announced that Rowland had departed The X Factor UK, due to a conflicting schedule.
 She was replaced by former judge of The X Factor USA, Nicole Scherzinger.
 Rowland was awarded Ultimate TV Personality at the 2011 Cosmopolitan Ultimate Women of the Year Awards, and TV Personality of the Year at the 2012 Glamour Women of the Years Awards, for her role on the show.
 In August 2012, Rowland became a dance master alongside Jason Derülo, for the first season of the Australian dance talent show Everybody Dance Now.
-However, on August 21, 2012, the show was cancelled due to poor ratings.
+However, on August 21, 2012, the show was canceled due to poor ratings.